Six ways to protect your baby

 4. Ensure your car seat is installed properly

-A Journal of Pediatrics study revealed that an astonishing 86% of parents positioned their newborn incorrectly in their car seat.
+A Journal of Pediatrics study revealed that an astonishing 86% of parents positioned their newborns incorrectly in their car seats.
 And 77% incorrectly installed the car seat.
 Both the City of Scottsdale and the City of Phoenix provide car seat inspections.
 You can also contact SafeKids Maricopa County for safety events near you.

 5. NEVER leave your infant unattended in the car